cpaproth/Skatliste/README.md

 # Skatliste

-Experimental Android app to capture images of handwritten tournament skat lists and check them for errors.
+Development of an Android app to capture images of handwritten tournament Skat lists and check them for errors.
 One goal is to use only C/C++ without any Java code.
 Another goal is to use only simple and bloat-free external libraries which can be easily included and built with the project.

 ## Dependencies